rehierl/node-tree-outliner/3-4-0-design-6.md

 A parent section, which only contains a single inner section, will always contain at least one content node that does not belong to the inner section (i.e. the subsection's sectioning node).
-Because of that, a parent section will never be empty - even if all of its inner sections are themselves empty.
+Because of that, a parent section will never be empty - even if all of its inner sections don't have any content nodes.

 <!-- ======================================================================= -->
 ## subsection